tipi-build/docs/0420-selfhosted-runners.md

 ```

 The file can be passed to `cmake-re` in 2 ways :
-* Either By setting the environment variable `selfhosted-runner.json`
+* Either By setting the environment variable `TIPI_SELFHOSTED_RUNNER` with the full path to your `selfhosted-runner.json` file
 * Or named `<toolchain-name>.json` stored aside the `<toolchain-name>.cmake` to use for the selfhosted runner.

-The second option helps when a dedicated runner with custom hardware need to be used by default for a given `-DCMAKE_TOOLCHAIN_FILE=`.
+The second option is particularly useful to provide useful default dedicated runners for `-DCMAKE_TOOLCHAIN_FILE=` toolchains (for example with custom hardware).